WebDevStudios/wp-search-with-algolia/README.txt

 Stable tag: 2.3.1
 License: GNU General Public License v2.0, MIT License

-Improve your site's search capabilities.
-Enable Autocomplete, Instantsearch, along with full control over look, feel and relevance.
+Use the power of Algolia to fall in love with your website's search.
+Enable Autocomplete and Instantsearch.
+Control the look, feel, and relevance.

 == Description ==